vmware-archive/nsxansible/readme.md

 - ippool_id:
 Mandatory: The IP Pool used to assign IP Addresses to controller nodes
 - resourcepool_moid:
-Mandatory: The vSphere Managed Object Id of the vSphere cluster or ressource pool to deploy the controller into
+Mandatory: The vSphere Managed Object Id of the vSphere cluster or resource pool to deploy the controller into
 - host_moid:
 Optional: The vSphere Managed Object Id of an individual host where to place the controller in
 - datastore_moid: